Michael joined Quadrant Chambers in October 2024 following the successful completion of pupillage. He practices across all of Chambers’ core areas.

 Shipping

-- Drafting pleadings in various charterparty disputes, involving issues such as agency, off-hire, demurrage, termination and port safety
+- Advising and acting as sole counsel in various time and voyage charterparty disputes, involving issues such as agency, off-hire, demurrage, termination/cancellation and port safety.

-- Assisting in a two-week LMAA arbitration concerning an allision between a vessel and a berth.
+- Assisting (as a pupil) in a two-week LMAA arbitration (worth up to USD 15 million) concerning an allision between a vessel and a berth.
 The trial concerned complex issues of fact and law and revolved around highly technical expert evidence.

-- Assisting in an Admiralty Court claim concerning the allision of a vessel with cranes at the port of Djibouti
+- Assisting (as a pupil) in an Admiralty Court claim concerning the allision of a vessel with cranes at the port of Djibouti.

-- Assisting in a successful application for an anti-suit injunction in the Commercial Court against Indian cargo interests
+- Assisting (as a pupil) in a successful application for an anti-suit injunction in the Commercial Court against Indian cargo interests

-- Assisting in an LCIA Arbitration concerning payments made under commodity supply contracts which had been blocked and frozen as a result of US sanctions against Russia
+- Assisting (as a pupil) in an LCIA Arbitration concerning payments made under commodity supply contracts which had been blocked and frozen as a result of US sanctions against Russia

 - Advising (as a pupil) on whether a shipowner could rely on a Himalaya clause contained within slot charterers’ standard bill of lading terms to prevent claims being brought against them by cargo interests